MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ### [AKS Edge Essentials](#tab/aks-ee)

-Refer to the [How-to guide](/aks/hybrid/aks-edge-workload-identity) for configuring AKS Edge Essentials with workload identity federation.
+Use the [How-to guide](/azure/aks/hybrid/aks-edge-workload-identity) to activate workload identity federation on AKS Edge Essentials.

-Return to these steps after this initial configuration.
+Return to these steps after the initial activation.
 There is no need to complete the remainder of that guide.

-Validate the activation of workload identity federation has been succesful by obtaining the cluster's service account issuer URL.
+Validate the activation has been succesful by obtaining the cluster's service account issuer URL.
 You'll use this URL in the following steps:

    ```console
    export SERVICE_ACCOUNT_ISSUER="$(az connectedk8s show --name ${CLUSTER_NAME} --resource-group ${RESOURCE_GROUP} --query "oidcIssuerProfile.issuerUrl" --output tsv)"